 - Right-click a search result in the Locate pane.

 The navigation positions you use are stored as extents that you can go backward and forward to through in a list.
-On the Map tab, in the Navigate group, click the Previous Extent button or the Next Extent button to revisit these extents when you have stopped navigating.
+On the Map tab, in the Navigate group, click the Previous Extent button or the Next Extent button to revisit these extents when you've stopped navigating.
 You can also navigate to the previous or next extent by right-clicking when the Explore tool is active.
 This list of extents is only maintained as long as a view is open.
-The positions are cleared after the application is closed.
+The positions are also cleared after the application is closed, even though a view is saved as open in a project.

-Bookmarks are a way to store important locations within your maps and scenes.
+Bookmarks are a way to store important locations in your maps and scenes.
 Bookmarks can contain both spatial and temporal components and an optional description property.
-Using bookmarks makes it easy to return to a location in both space and time.
+Using bookmarks, you can return to a location in both space and time.

 On the Map tab, click the Bookmark menu to navigate using bookmarks.
 Click the Manage Bookmarks button to manage all your bookmarks from the Bookmarks pane.